fine-ants/obsidian/FE/Dev Log/Notifications/Push Notifications.md

 - List of running service workers on Chrome (chrome://serviceworker-internals/).
 - Service Worker Life Cycle
 	- Registration
+		- Check if service worker is supported in the User Agent.
 		- `navigator.serviceWorker.register("/sw.js")` when the page has fully loaded (using the main thread to register).
+		- Service Worker state is "installing".
+	- Installation
+		- "install" event is fired.
+		- Once installation finishes, Service Worker state becomes "activating"
+	- Activation
+		- "activate" event is fired.
 ### Reference
 https://developer.chrome.com/docs/workbox/service-worker-lifecycle